Honda CR-V owners have reported 6 problems related to vsa warning light on (under the electronic stability control category).

 See all problems of the 2007 Honda CR-V.

-The car was a 2008 Honda Cr-v.
 Involving a 2008 Honda crv, new; purchased in texas/reg.
 In texas.
 8/19/09 driving at approximately 30 miles per hour the vsa light and symbol came on, I felt the brakes or tires grabbing while trying to accelerate; immediately went to the Honda dealer.
 They checked the vehicle while I waited, "cause: m99, codes p0102, p0141 p0340, cleared light and test drove.
 9/14/09,one month later the lights came on again as I was entering the highway; the tires or brakes grabbed again resulting in my having to pull off to allow the highway traffic to pass until it was safe to enter the highway slowly.
 I went to the dealer the next morning 9/15/09. "cause: f, m99 see notes 16 w93, 9814 had same codes as before; performed available software update and test drove.
 If codes come back again will need new ecu. " that evening, started the car up to go to work, the lights came on, vsa, vsa symbol and engine light; I called the dealer and they said they would order the ecu.
 When I came out from work and started the car the same lights were on plus the battery light.
 On 9/16/09 I went to the dealer, "cause: e m99 replaced ecu and test drove 16 w93, 1 913931 ecu.
 Codes p0141, p0340, p16bc, 83-1.
 I was assured not guaranteed, it was taken care of.
 9/21/09 after a stop light, starting to accelerate, at approximately 20 miles an hour making a left turn the lights returned and stayed on until I reached home.
 I called to speak with the service representative, he was not available.
 On 9/22/09 when I started the car the lights came back on, I took the car to the dealer.
 It is being kept overnight so that they can have a full day to work on it.
-The failure date was Aug.
-19, 2009.

 See all problems of the 2008 Honda CR-V.